japanoise/textfiles/tutorials-guides/dice.md

 For example, to get a d5, roll a d10.
 If you get 6 or more, subtract 5.

+### Double method

+For a die dN, if you have a die d(N/2), you can use this trick.
+Roll the d(N/2) and flip a coin; if tails, add N/2 to the result.

+For example, you want to roll a d12 but only have a d6 and a coin.
+Roll the d6 and flip the coin.
+You roll a 5, and the coin comes up tails, so add 6 - you roll an 11.

 ### Pseudo-percentile method

 This works for any N divisible by 10, e.g. d20, d30, d40...